oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

         };
 ```

-2) Some of the packages from the program would compile to a correct boogie but when running would complain about missing definitons or packages.
+2) Some of the packages from the program would compile to a correct boogie but when running would complain about missing definitions or packages.
 One of these packages is the `package_manager.move` where the `get_signer` function is used to facilitate withdrawal from the pool.
 During execution, boogie would complain about missing definition of the `PermissionConfig` and create_signer functions which are native to Aptos packages.
 We had to comment these functions out to get the proper proves for the `dividen_from_pool` proofs outlined in the next section.

  ## 5. Formal Verification